Get your card today

 California Boating Card FAQ

 As of January 1st, 2022, all persons 45 years of age or younger are required by law to carry the California Boater Card when operating a motorized vessel.
-The card must also be obtained by all boaters in California by 2025, regardless of age.
+The card is proof that you know the safety rules and regulations governing boating in California.
+By 2025, it must be obtained by all boaters in California, regardless of age.

 California Harbors and Navigation Code Section 678.11(b) contains the following phase-in schedule based on operator age (effective January 1st of each year):